INM-6/metadata-archivist/README.md

 To be able to parse abstract schema and generate correctly structured metadata files, an intermediary data structure is needed to convert implicit schema definitions to explicit functional rules.

+### Terms
+* Metadata archive:
+  * Compressed directory containing a tree structure of sub-directories (branches) and raw metadata files (leafs).
+  * The tree structure can be flat i.e. only contain leafs or have an arbitrary number of branches each containing at least one leaf.
+* Extractor/extraction results:
+ * An extractor is the entity reading from raw metadata files and extracting the information as defined by the user.
+ * Extraction results are the output of the extractor on a given raw metadata file.
+ * Each extractor produces results in its own structure as defined by the user.
+* Parser/parsing result:
+ * The parser is the entity gathering all the extraction results from all the defined extractors and merging it together in an unified metadata file.
+ * The parsing result is the output metadata file.
+ * The parser produces results on either a default structure following the metadata archive tree or a JSON schema can be provided to specify the structure and contents.
+* JSON schema:
+  * Through the properties (and only the properties) of the schema the user can define the structure of the unified metadata file.
+  * On a broad perspective, the properties (tree) of the schema are composed of either acyclic nested structure (branches) or simple values (leafs).
+  * Extractors and their results can be referenced by defining references (leafs) at bottom level structures.

-### Basic premises
+### Basic premise
-From the metadata file perspective, the structure can be separated by structure stemming from the parsing results and structure stemming from the extraction results.
+The structure of the unified metadata file can be separated by structure stemming from the parsing results and structure stemming from the extraction results.
-When using a schema the structure of the parsing results are dictated by the schema regardless of the extractors used.
+When using a schema, the structure of the parsing results are solely dictated by the schema.
-Hence, when exploring the schema to generate the intermediary data structure one can consider the branching of the schema structure as branching of the metadata structure and the extractor structure as a terminal value.
+Hence, when exploring the schema to generate the intermediary data structure one can consider the branching in the schema structure as branching of the metadata structure and the extractor structure as a terminal value.
-Inside the schema extractor structures are defined as external defs i.e. in the $defs section, so when exploring the schema properties to generate the intermediary data tree, all new objects can be considered as branches and the references to the $defs section as leafs.

 ### Technical assumptions
-- There are only two valid data types in the schema, dictionaries and strings (key[str] -> value[dict|str]).
+- There are only two valid data types in the schema, dictionaries and strings i.e. the schema is composed of key[str] -> value[dict|str],
-  - Any other type is to be considered as an non-implemented feature
+  - Any other type is to be considered as an non-implemented feature.
   - From this we assume that we either explore a dictionary as a branch or a string as a leaf.
-- Currently the only functional leafs are either $refs to $defs and !varname for patternProperties
+- Currently the only functional leafs are either references to extractor definitions and !varname for patternProperties,
-  - All other leafs are considered as JSONSchema specific and ignored
+  - All other leafs are considered as JSON Schema specific values and ignored.
-  - $refs to properties should only be found inside extractor structure
+  - It is possible to reference internal extractor properties however this can only be done inside the extractor definition.
-  - As $defs are special strings comprise of an xml-style path using / as separators, extractor names should not contain /
+  - References are defined through unix-style paths with the definition section at its root, due to "/" being used as path separator, the character cannot be used in extractor names.
-  - !varname instructions are considered as additional contextual information
+  - !varname instructions are considered as additional contextual information.
-  - !varname instructions can only be found in a patterProperty context
+  - !varname instructions can only be found in a patterProperty context.
-- Exploring starts from the properties at the root of the schema and we recursively explore over every dictionary found inside.
+- Exploring starts from the properties at the root of the schema and a recursion is applied over every dictionary found inside.
-- An extractor structure must always be introduced inside a named dictionary containing an optional !extractor instruction and a mandatory $ref to a $def (structure name -> {(!extractor: dict)?, $ref: $def})
+- An extractor must always be introduced inside a named dictionary containing an optional !extractor instruction and a mandatory reference to its definition (structure name -> {(!extractor: dict)?, $ref: $def})
-  - Only a $ref to a $def is accepted in the independent dictionary
+  - Only one reference to a definition is accepted per named dictionary.
+(TODO: expand on the future?)
-  - !extractor instructions point to dictionaries but this are not considered branches of the metadata structure, instead are considered as additional contextual information
+  - !extractor instructions point to dictionaries but this are not considered branches of the metadata structure, instead are considered as additional contextual information.
-  - !extractor instructions can only be in an extractor context and always precede the $ref
+  - !extractor instructions must always precede the reference.